NguyenThichHocCode/GIF-Creator/README.md

 # GIF-Creator
 # README:
 - All images must have the same size (width, height)
-- You can add whatever images you like by changing
+- You can add whatever images you like by changing variables in filenames
+-